go-graphite/go-carbon/README.md

 ## Changelog
 ##### master
+* Fixed problem: Points in queue (channel) between cache and persister subsystems was invisible for carbonlink

 ##### version 0.7
 * Grace stop on `USR2` signal: close all socket listeners, flush cache to disk and stop carbon